AnimMouse/NixOS-ISO-Torrents/README.md

 #### Schedule

-At 11:07 on Sunday weekly.
+At 11:07 UTC on Sunday weekly.

 #### Small